 come to rescue us with your mighty power!

-In Hebrew, Adonai is translated to “My Lord.”
+The Hebrew word Adonai translates to “My Lord.”
 God, our Lord, Lawgiver, and Ruler, will become a helpless baby, needing to be swaddled.
-Not only was there no castle and throne awaiting him, there was no room at all.
-Turned away and left out in the cold, Our Lord is born in a stable and cradled in a manger.
+Not only was there no castle and throne awaiting Him, there was no room at all.
+Turned away and left out in the cold, Our Lord was born in a stable and cradled in a manger.

-Yet, Isaiah’s prophecies depicting a leader and giver of laws remain true.
+Yet Isaiah’s prophecies depicting a leader and giver of laws remain true.
 Christ came, not to govern any earthly principality or nation, but to lead our hearts.
-His laws orient us to love, his judgment is not exercised “by what his eyes see” nor decided “by what his ears hear.”
-Rather, ‘with righteousness he shall judge the poor.”
-(Isaiah 11:3-5) Knowing that we need another to help us with our weary load, the law in which Christ brings is one that asks us to “bear one another’s burdens.”
-(Galatians 6:1)
+His laws orient us to love, His judgment is not exercised “by what his eyes see” nor decided “by what his ears hear.”
+Rather, “with righteousness he shall judge the poor.”
+Knowing that we need one another to help us with our weary load, Christ brings us a law that asks us to “bear one another’s burdens.”

 We are broken.
 We are sinners.
 We are in need of a Savior and a King to guide us.
 Christ does this and more.
-His mighty power is not to be seen in the drafty halls of great kings, but in its purest form on the Cross.
-Like Moses in battle, Christ outstretched his arms to us on His Cross.
-Unlike on Mount Sinai, Christ brings us his laws, not shrouded by clouds, but exposed, even to the frailty of our humanity.
+His mighty power is not seen in the drafty halls of great kings, but in its purest form on the Cross.
+Like Moses in battle, Christ stretched His arms out to us on His Cross.
+But unlike on Mount Sinai, Christ the Lawgiver is not shrouded by clouds, but comes to us directly in the frailty of our humanity.